Dates and Deadlines

 - LEGO Build Challenge Expo sponsored by Genworth Financial

-- Named sponsor opportunities still available: SciFest Steven Hawking Title Sponsor, Science Day for 3rd-6th graders, Science Day for Little Scientists, Women in Science Panel, Pi Run, Poetry Jam!, KidWind Challenge
+- Named sponsor opportunities still available: SciFest Steven Hawking Title Sponsor, Science Day for 3rd-6th graders, Science Day for Little Scientists, Pi Run, Poetry Jam!, KidWind Challenge

 - Please visit this link to learn more about our sponsors or to become a Sponsor or a Friend